Important Facts

 Students

-• MU is nationally recognized for its Freshman Interest Groups, in which students with shared academic interests live in the same residence hall and attend classes together.
-These communities provide a strong academic and social foundation for new students, as well as increased faculty involvement with students.
+• Mizzou offers Freshman Interest Groups that allow students with shared majors to live in the same residence hall and attend classes together, creating strong academic and social communities.

 The Campus